ArchivesNationalesFR/rico-converter/docs/en/Mappings.md

 ## EAD to RiC-O

-An entry point and informal documentation of how the ricoconverter maps EAD 2002 files to RiC-O v0.2 can be read in the Excel file [EAD_to_RiC-O_0.2_documentation.xlsx](../EAD_to_RiC-O_0.2_documentation.xlsx).
+A documentation of how the ricoconverter maps EAD 2002 files to RiC-O v0.2 can be read in the Excel file [EAD_to_RiC-O_0.2_documentation.xlsx](../EAD_to_RiC-O_0.2_documentation.xlsx).
+This mapping table is useful to transition from EAD to RiC-O, but this is not a formal specification and does not document all precise cases.

-The precise and formal specifications are given in the [Unit Tests](UnitTests.md), under `unit-tests/ead2rico`.
+The precise and formal specifications are given in the form of unit tests in the [Unit Tests](UnitTests.md), under `unit-tests/ead2rico`.

 The following is a list of EAD 2002 elements that RiC-O Converter does not process, because this was considered irrelevant in the RDF world: